RTS Foundations Details

 Each Lab will be conducted using and reinforcing the principles of the Continuum Training® thought process for creating Client-Defined, Custom Fit Exercise® to appropriately progress an individual along the Functional Continuum® via strategic decision making within the Exercise Continuum®.
 The foundational knowledge of Exercise Mechanics from the Lectures (Resistance Mechanics, Musculoskeletal Mechanics, Orchestration, and basic Equipment Mechanics) should be comprehended in order to participate fully in Exercise Design and Execution utilizing the Exercise Equation.

-RTS2 Practical is conducted as a group lab session with each demonstration and decision making discussions based upon a chosen subject or volunteer from the attendees.
+Each RTS Foundations Practical Lab is conducted as a group lab session with each demonstration and decision making discussions based upon a chosen subject or volunteer from the attendees.
 Class size and equipment availability determine the potential opportunities for each individual student to actually participate in true hands-on experiences.

 - Perform exercise specific assessment as well as constant monitoring and decision making: modify, adjust, allow, regress, progress, or abort